space bar

 This institute was dedicated to the Sufis who wished to study the four rites of Islamic law according to a traditional madrasa structure.

-Facade of the al-Ashraf Barsbay Complex It is built very classically on a cross (cruciform) plan with four-iwans surrounding a central courtyard.
+It is built very classically on a cross (cruciform) plan with four-Liwans surrounding a central courtyard.
 Checking the thickness of the stone at the eastern windows, it's clear that the interior and exterior walls of the mosque are not parallel.
 By the 15th century, few large sites were left in the city and new buildings had to be fitted into irregular shaped patches of land.
 But Mameluke rulers, craving order, went to great lengths to achieve an appearance of regularity.

 The gilded roof (now sadly decayed) of the western porch still gives an idea of the refinement of decorative art in those times.

-Within, the main inscription around the vaulted iwans is interesting because it is a rare example of a waqf (endowment) deed carved in stone as a perpetual reminder to its overseers as to how the funds reserved for the maintenance and personnel of the complex were meant to be spent.
+Within, the main inscription around the vaulted Liwans is interesting because it is a rare example of a waqf (endowment) deed carved in stone as a perpetual reminder to its overseers as to how the funds reserved for the maintenance and personnel of the complex were meant to be spent.

 There are several architectural elements that are noteworthy.
 These include the ceiling in the northwest iwan, which was partially restored a few years ago and has a rich tapestry of gold and blue, along with the wooden, inlaid minbar.